Big Brother Wants Your Help to Track Down Pedophiles1

 It seems that such people tend to use hotel rooms to shoot sexually explicit pictures which are then offered for sale on the Dark Web.
 That makes a certain kind of sense.
 People with children in tow are always passing through hotel lobbies and sometimes the kids don’t look very happy about it…but it is a brave man or woman who will step up to confront a total stranger who seems to be giving some random kid a hard time and ask for identification.

 The TraffickCam program was created in 2015 by The Exchange Initiative, an organization dedicated to cracking down on sex trafficking of all kinds.
-On their website, The Exchange Initiative calls sex trafficking a modern day equivalent of slavery in which adults and children are forced to commit sex acts.
+On their website, The Exchange Initiative calls sex trafficking a modern-day equivalent of slavery in which adults and children are forced to commit sex acts.
 Traffickers use drugs, violence, physical restraints, and psychological tools to keep their victims under control.

-The numbers are daunting, with 300,000 underage Americans, some of them less than 12 years of age, being lured into sex slavery every year in an alleged $32 billion a year industry…but that’s just a drop in the bucket when compared to the estimated 20 to 30 million enslaved people worldwide, according to DoSomething.org which estimates that the per capita cost of a slave today is just $90.
+The numbers are daunting, with 300,000 underage Americans, some of them less than 12 years of age, being lured into sex slavery every year in a $32 billion a year industry…but that’s just a drop in the bucket when compared to the estimated 20 to 30 million enslaved people worldwide, according to DoSomething.org which estimates that the per capita cost of a slave today is just $90.

 The U.S. State Department estimates that 600,00 to 800,000 people are bought, sold or driven into slavery each year, and that number only reflects the victims who are transported across international borders.
 No one knows how many slaves may be held in the countries where they were born.
 They don’t get counted.